gittyhubacc/sollux/README.md

 Sollux is an unoptimized metacompiler, written for personal experimentation.
 Sollux accepts as input a *language definition* decorated with *tiles*.
-I'm not going to get into the theory here and now (probably later), but this project is pretty badass.
+I'm not going to get into the theory here and now (probably later), but this is probably the coolest thing I've ever made.

 ## Dependencies
 Sollux (and the compiler it generates) needs to be linked with libc, [libcirces](https://github.com/gittyhubacc/circes), and [libmf](https://github.com/gittyhubacc/mf).